Genrep-Software/style-guides/c++/cppguide.md

 that relies on the implicit deduction guides.

-CTAD also suffers from many of the same drawbacks as `auto`, because they are both mechanisms for deducing all or part of a variable\'s type from its initializer.
-CTAD does give the reader more information than `auto`, but it also doesn\'t give the reader an obvious cue that information has been omitted.
+CTAD also suffers from many of the same drawbacks as `auto`, because they are both mechanisms for deducing all or part of a variable's type from its initializer.
+CTAD does give the reader more information than `auto`, but it also doesn't give the reader an obvious cue that information has been omitted.

-Do not use CTAD with a given template unless the template\'s maintainers have opted into supporting use of CTAD by providing at least one explicit deduction guide (all templates in the `std` namespace are also presumed to have opted in).
+Do not use CTAD with a given template unless the template's maintainers have opted into supporting use of CTAD by providing at least one explicit deduction guide (all templates in the `std` namespace are also presumed to have opted in).
 This should be enforced with a compiler